‘Pointless’ Contestant’s Death Stare And Eye-Rolling At Friend’s Answer Is TV Gold

 There’s nothing like appearing on a primetime quiz show to test your friendship, as two ‘Pointless’ contestants proved during Monday’s episode.

-Student Sarah, who was appearing on the BBC show with fellow student Mariam, was first up and tasked with coming up with the name of a country that ended in two consonants.
+Student Sarah, who was appearing on the BBC show with fellow student Mariam, was first up and tasked with naming of a country that ended in two consonants.

 After revealing she had studied Geography A’ Level, this should have been a cinch, especially as Sarah actually lives in a country that would have been a valid - although we doubt ‘pointless’ - answer.